-People commonly think that alcohol intoxication causes speeding.
+People commonly think that intoxication causes speeding.
 Or driving recklessly.
-Most think that it causes aggression such as fights, domestic violence, etc. And many think it causes people to act in sexually inappropriate ways.
+Most think that it causes aggression such as fights, domestic violence, etc. And many think it causes people to act in bad sexual ways.

 But intoxication does not cause people to do these things.
-Intoxication is often associated with these behaviors but doesn’t cause them.
+Intoxication is often linked with these behaviors.
+But doesn’t cause them.
 The simple fact is that alcohol does not act on peoples’ brains to inhibit them.

 The Think-Drink Effect

 Dr. Robin Room explains that “Because intoxication is culturally regarded as causing obstreperous or evil behavior, getting drunk indeed has these effects and, to an extent, legitimates them.
-Adesire to be obstreperous many thus motivate a drunkenness episode.”2 One man in a violent offender program had a profound insight.
+A desire to be obstreperous may thus motivate a drunken episode.”2 One man in a violent offender program had a profound insight.
 “When I first came to your program I told you that I hit my wife because I was drunk.
-Now I realize that I drank so that I could hit her.”3 Dr. Scott Hampton i sa violence prevention expert, He notes that in our society “Alcohol acts as a permission slip.”4 It gives us an excuse to do what would otherwise be unacceptable.
+Now I realize that I drank so that I could hit her.”3 Dr. Scott Hampton is a violence prevention expert, He notes that in our society “Alcohol acts as a permission slip.”4 It gives us an excuse to do what would otherwise be unacceptable.
 “Don’t blame me, it was the alcohol that made me do it.”

 Research has long been done falsely convincing people that they have been drinking alcohol.
 When males falsely believe that they have been drinking alcohol, they tend to become more aggressive and sexual.
 And when men and women falsely believe that they have been drinking alcohol, they have greater sexual arousal from erotica.5 In doing so, they conform to societal beliefs about the effects of alcohol.6

-So is it true that alcohol intoxication causes speeding?
+So is it true that intoxication causes speeding?
 Or aggression?
-Or bad sexual behavior?
+Or bad sexual ways?

-- Zubretsky, T. and Digirolamo, K. The False Connection between Adult Domestic Violence and Alcohol.
+- Zubretsky, T. The False Connection between Adult Domestic Violence and Alcohol.
 In Roberts, A.(Ed.), Helping Battered Women.
-NY: Oxford U Press, 1996.